Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-This request fits into the third category.
-The target URI `/sensors` does exist, so 404 would misrepresent the problem (the resource the client is addressing is the sensors collection, and the collection is present and willing to accept registrations).
-The payload is valid JSON with every required field of the correct type, so 400 would also misrepresent it.
-What fails is referential integrity between the payload and existing server state: the room the client is pointing at was never created.
+This falls into the 422 category.
+The URL `/sensors` exists — the sensors collection is right there — so 404 would be misleading.
+The JSON is perfectly valid with all the right fields and types, so 400 does not fit either.
+The problem is that `roomId` references a room that does not exist.
+The request makes sense syntactically but fails a domain constraint.

-The current implementation expresses this by throwing `LinkedResourceNotFoundException` from `SensorService.registerSensor` and letting `InvalidReferenceMapper` render it as 422 with a JSON `ErrorMessage` body containing the offending `roomId`.
-That response tells the client three things simultaneously: the request was understood, re-sending the same bytes will not change the outcome, and the fix is to create the referenced room first (or correct the id).
-A 404 response would ambiguously suggest that the sensors endpoint itself has disappeared, and a 400 would suggest a typo or missing field the client cannot actually find.
-422 removes the confusion.
+In the code, `SensorService.registerSensor` throws `LinkedResourceNotFoundException` when the room lookup fails, and `InvalidReferenceMapper` turns that into a 422 with a JSON `ErrorMessage` body.
+This tells the client three things: the request was understood, resending it will not help, and the fix is to either create that room first or use a correct `roomId`.
+A 404 would make the client think the `/sensors` endpoint is gone.
+A 400 would make them look for a typo or missing field that is not there.
+422 communicates the actual problem.

 ### Question 9 — Cybersecurity risks of leaked stack traces

 **Question.** From a cybersecurity standpoint, explain the risks associated with exposing internal Java stack traces to external API consumers.
 What specific information could an attacker gather from such a trace?

-An unfiltered stack trace is a reconnaissance gift.
-Four distinct classes of information leak out of it, and each one enables a different stage of an attack.
+A raw stack trace gives an attacker a lot of useful information for free.
+There are four main things they can extract:

-**Internal paths and package structure.** Every frame in the trace carries a fully qualified class name such as `com.mycompany.new_cw.service.RoomService.decommissionRoom`.
-A single frame of that form reveals the root package, the project's three-tier layer split between `resource`, `service`, and `repository`, and the exact line where the failure happened.
-An attacker now knows where business logic lives without decompiling anything.
+**Package structure and internal paths.** A stack frame like `com.mycompany.new_cw.service.RoomService.decommissionRoom` immediately reveals the root package, the three-layer architecture (`resource`, `service`, `repository`), and the exact line that failed.
+The attacker now has a map of the codebase without needing to decompile anything.

-**Library names and versions.** Frames in stack traces frequently reference third-party classes — `org.glassfish.jersey.server.ServerRuntime$1.run`, `com.fasterxml.jackson.databind.ObjectMapper.readValue`.
-Those class names identify which libraries are in use and, combined with a manifest read or a cross-reference with `pom.xml`, pin those libraries to specific versions.
-Knowing exact versions allows a targeted search for known weaknesses in those dependencies.
+**Library names and versions.** Stack traces include frames from third-party code — things like `org.glassfish.jersey.server.ServerRuntime$1.run` or `com.fasterxml.jackson.databind.ObjectMapper.readValue`.
+These tell the attacker exactly which libraries and often which versions are in use.
+From there, they can search for known vulnerabilities in those specific versions.

-**Logic flaws.** The line number and exception class together hint at the internal failure.
-A `NullPointerException` at `SensorRoom.removeRoom:30` publicly admits that a particular request path hits a null dereference under some condition, and the exception type narrows the guess about which variable.
-An attacker can then craft payloads that deliberately reach that branch, either to exhaust the service with 500s or to probe for a crash that escapes the `ExceptionMapper` net.
+**Logic flaws.** A `NullPointerException` at `SensorRoom.removeRoom:30` tells the attacker that a specific code path has a null dereference bug.
+They can then craft requests to hit that branch on purpose — either to crash the service repeatedly or to look for deeper issues.

-**Server and runtime configuration.** Real-world traces have included filesystem paths, operating usernames, and container configuration details.
-None of this is information a legitimate API consumer needs, and each piece narrows the attack surface further.
+**Server configuration.** Stack traces sometimes include file system paths, OS usernames, or container details.
+None of this is something an API consumer needs, and all of it helps an attacker narrow down the attack surface.

-The remedy in this project is `exception/GlobalExceptionHandler.java`.
-It declares `ExceptionMapper<Throwable>` as the final safety net for anything no more-specific mapper has claimed. `WebApplicationException` subtypes (400 / 404 / 405 / 406 / 415) pass through with their intended HTTP status.
-Every other `Throwable` is logged server-side through `java.util.logging` and returned as a generic 500 body with the message "An unexpected server-side error has occurred.
+This project prevents all of this with `exception/GlobalExceptionHandler.java`.
+It implements `ExceptionMapper<Throwable>` as a catch-all. `WebApplicationException` subtypes (400, 404, 405, 406, 415) pass through with their normal status codes.
+Everything else gets logged server-side with `java.util.logging` and the client receives a generic 500 with the message "An unexpected server-side error has occurred.
 The incident has been logged for investigation."
-Nothing about the internal path, the library, the line, or the payload that triggered the failure leaves the process.
-The client sees only what is safe to share.
+No package names, no library versions, no line numbers — nothing internal leaves the server.